-As Darren Clark is fond of saying, “I don’t care what happens, if I have a solid backup, I can recover from anything.”
+As Darren Clark is fond of saying, “I don’t care what happens; if I have a solid backup, I can recover from anything.”

 Wait, backups for backups?

-Yep.
+Yes.
 And here’s how it works.

-3 Copies of Your Data
+- 3 Copies of Your Data

-2 Different Mediums Stored Locally
+- 2 Different Mediums Stored Locally

-1 Copy Stored Off-Site
+- 1 Copy Stored Offsite

-The thing you want to remember is that backups are for more than disaster recovery.
+One important thing to understand is that backups are for more than disaster recovery.
 Fires, earthquakes, and alien attacks aren’t the only events that could require access to a backup.
-Less severe things like hard drive crashes, accidentally deletions, and a shootout between international spies in your waiting room might require you to go to that backup for a quick restore.
-In these cases its handy to have a backup on a server or external drive that can be easily accessed.
-But should Godzilla stomp on your building while duking it out with Kong, those local backups probably aren’t gonna make it.
-In those cases, having that offsite backup means everything!
+Less severe things like a hard drive crash, accidental deletions, and a shootout between international spies in your waiting room might require you to go to that backup for a quick restore.
+In these cases, it’s handy to have a backup on a server or external drive that can be easily accessed.
+But should Godzilla stomp on your building while duking it out with Kong, those local backups probably aren’t gonna survive it.

 A successful backup is the most vital step in preventing a network disaster, but we can’t do it without you!

-In order for the computers to be backed up, PLEASE follow these four simple guidelines:
+If your computer gets backed up, PLEASE follow these four simple guidelines:

 - Leave the Computer on when you work – if it’s powered off, it can’t be backed up

-- Close all files when you finish for the day – if the file is open it will not be backed up
+- Close all files when you finish for the day – if the file is open, it will not be backed up

-- We schedule backups to begin at 7pm – if you work later than that, let us know
+- We schedule backups to begin at 7 pm – if you work later than that, let us know

-- When you go on vacation drop us a line and we’ll adjust our backup schedule
+- When you go on vacation, drop us a line, and we’ll adjust our backup schedule

 I’ve always had a love of working with technology, being fortunate enough to have grown up with a grandfather who taught me how to fix things for myself and not be afraid to jump in and get my hands dirty.
-Over the last three decades, I’ve worked as a technician, trainer, technical writer, and manager in small business, enterprise organizations, and government.
+Over the last three decades, I’ve worked as a technician, trainer, technical writer, and manager in small businesses, enterprise organizations, and government.
 In addition, I’m an author, having published multiple works available online and in print.
 You can find my creative work at https://WritingDistracted.com